 In any event, it’s a good idea to file a claim as soon as possible.
 Missing the statute of limitations may result in you losing the ability to file a claim.

 I was hurt while on vacation in South Carolina.
 Should I hire a local lawyer or one from my home state?

 Typically, you’ll need to file a lawsuit in the state where the accident happened.
 It makes sense to hire a lawyer from that state, because he or she is familiar with the state’s laws and courts.
 Also, an attorney from out-of-state may not be eligible to practice law in South Carolina without the permission of the court and association with a local lawyer.
 If you were hurt in South Carolina, it makes sense to hire a South Carolina attorney.

 There are no up-front costs to retain our services, and if a recovery is not made in your injury claim, you pay nothing for our lawyers’ time and services.
 Your only cost will be the responsibility for reimbursing the law firm for its out-of-pocket costs, such as court filing expenses, photocopy charges and the like.
 If your claim is successful, our fee will be an agreed-upon percentage of the compensation you recover in most cases.

 In the event your injury prevents you from traveling to our office, a firm member can meet with you at your house, the hospital, or any meeting place that is convenient for you.

 Joye Law Firm opened its doors in 1968.
-Our lawyers have more than 150 years of combined legal experience.
+Our lawyers have nearly 250 years of combined legal experience.